 BIO

 Padden musical roots run deep- she comes from a music teacher family and earned a degree in opera performance before focusing on her career as a singer/songwriter.
 Her musical activities vary widely: her choral arrangement of her original song “White Flag” went viral in 2018 and as a result, has been performed by choirs across the United States and Canada.
-She is the author of Ukulele Rockstars, a method book for teaching ukulele, and she is the composer of “Romeo & Juliet, the Rock musical.”
+She is the author of Ukulele Rockstars, a method book for teaching ukulele, and has recently earned a certificate from SUNY Nassau in sound engineering.
+Her recording studio, Femmepire Records, is located in Oceanside, New York.
+Padden hosts a monthly open mic on Long Island and occasional house concerts.
 She is a dog lover and an outspoken advocate for people with Celiac disease.

 Get on Nico's email list!